Classical and quantum speed limits: Quantum speed limit

 where

 i.e. $\langle\Psi|\tilde{\Psi}\rangle=0$, $\langle\tilde{\Psi}|\tilde{\Psi}\rangle=1$.

-However, the trouble is that in our case the set of admissible Hamiltonians is restricted to those satisfying eq.~(\ref{a21}); this condition cannot be, in general, satisfied by the Hamiltonians of the form described by eqs.~(\ref{a33}) and (\ref{a34}), at least in the finitedimensional case.
-In fact eq.~(\ref{a33}) implies
+However, the trouble is that in our case the set of admissible Hamiltonians is restricted to those satisfying eq.~\eqref{a21}.
+We have checked explicitly that the Hamiltonians obeying eq.~\eqref{a21} cannot be chosen in the form described by eqs.~\eqref{a33} and \eqref{a34} (see Appendix B).
+Therefore, it is unlikely that the bound \eqref{a30} can be saturated for any state, pure or mixed.